Storehouse New Mexico is a nonprofit community-based food pantry that provides free groceries to people in need.

 The Storehouse became a nonprofit organization in 1976 with one specific goal: to help New Mexicans solve their food insecurities regardless of race, faith, age, gender, or disability.
 Hunger has increased over recent years, but so has the Storehouse’s reach and ability to help.
 The Storehouse provides nutritious food to approximately 50,000 people a year.

-In an effort to find more ways to end hunger in New Mexico, the Scholls also founded the Roadrunner Food Bank in 1980.
+In an effort to find more ways to end hunger in New Mexico, a few years later the Scholls also founded the Roadrunner Food Bank.
 We continue to work closely with Roadrunner to feed our community.

 The Scholls, and eventually a team of volunteers, survived entirely on community support and the generous contributions of food and resources they were able to gather themselves.

 As a truly charitable organization, the Storehouse still relies almost entirely every month on the generosity of community members to remain in operation.
 A majority of those donations are given by individuals, though corporate gifts, foundations, and faith community donors are also vital.
 With a struggling economy and a shortage of full-time jobs, the Storehouse is more in demand than it’s ever been.

 The Scholl family wasn’t especially well known or wealthy.
 They were just thoughtful people who wanted to “prove someone cares”.
 That mindset remains part of the social fabric of the Storehouse today.
 Our goal is for everyone who walks through our door to get nutritious food and know that every member of the Storehouse team cares.

 - Supports approximately 35,000 individuals (roughly 100 households per day or 215 individuals)